rails/rails/guides/source/testing.md

 ### Rails Specific Assertions

-Rails adds some custom assertions of its own to the `test/unit` framework:
+Rails adds some custom assertions of its own to the `minitest` framework:

 | Assertion                                                                         | Purpose |
 | --------------------------------------------------------------------------------- | ------- |